Porgramming-Hero-web-course/batch-4-assignment-1-rakiburrahman307/blog-1.md

 - A union type represents a variable that can hold one of multiple types.

+- Using the | we are saying our parameter is a string or number:

 * syntax: type Shape = Circle | Rectangle;
 * Use Case: When you want a variable to accept different types, like a parameter that could be a string or number.